gap-system/gap/dev/releases/README.md

     - Creates the release on GitHub which matches the tag
     - Uploads the tar balls as assets
     - Removes the tmp directory from user
-5. Change to the gap-system/GapWWW (repository) directory
+5. Change to the root directory of your clone of the `gap-system/GapWWW` repository.
    This should be obvious why
-6. Run `update_website.py`
+6. Run `update_website.py` in there
    - Fetches the release assets, extracts and configures/builds GAP in a tmp directory
    - Extracts info from the built and rewrites various YAML files
    - Extracts info about packages and updates YAML files